Skip to main content

 The initial clustering analysis was undertaken in 2018 and this was updated in 2023 to take account of the most recently available data, including from the Research Excellence Framework (REF2021).
 An excel export of the updated clusters was published in June 2023 and more detailed information about the clustering process is provided under KEF Technical notes and the full details may be found in this report.

-A downloadable Excel file of providers by cluster was published alongside the 2023 KEF3 decisions report
+A downloadable Excel file of providers by cluster was published alongside the 2023 KEF3 decisions report.
+The KE clustering of HE providers (HEPs) used for KEF4 will remain the same as those used for KEF3.

 6. Select a provider